Blog · By The Packaging Vista Team · June 23, 2026

 Step 2 – Choose the material

-Match material to the job: corrugated for shipping and protection, paperboard for printed retail cartons, rigid for premium unboxing, kraft or eco stocks for a natural, sustainable look.
+Match material to the job: corrugated for shipping and protection, paperboard for printed retail cartons, rigid for premium unboxing, kraft paper box stock or eco stocks for a natural, sustainable look.
 Compare them in our packaging materials guide.

 Step 3 – Dieline and artwork